Flare by Spatie

 Flare collects a lot of data by default.
 We define many types of collects (queries, requests, etc.) that are sent to Flare.
 You can ignore these collects with the ignore* methods on the Flare config instance.

-Censoring collected data Adding custom context
+Censoring collected data Flare daemon

 • On this page